aiotads/new-project/README.md

 # New Project Template

-This repository contains a template that can be used to seed a repository for a new Google open source project.
+This repository contains a template that can be used to seed a repository for a new Innodisk open source project.

-See [go/releasing](http://go/releasing) (available externally at https://opensource.google/docs/releasing/) for more information about releasing a new Google open source project.
+Reference [go/releasing](http://go/releasing) (available externally at https://opensource.google/docs/releasing/) for more information about releasing a new Google open source project.